TKone7/lightread/doc_10___requirements.md

 ![class diagram describing participants](resources/participants.png)

 ### 0 User
 Someone who signed up on the platform and hence has an account.
-An User becomes a Publisher after successful verification by indicating a valid email address.
+A User becomes a Publisher after successful verification by indicating a valid email address.
 Unverified Users are deemed as Consumers.
 Some special Users are deemed as Admins.
 Platform visitors who do not login are deemed as Visitors.
 ### 1 Consumer
 A Consumer is an unverified User that only can consume content on the platform but is not allowed to publish any content so far.
 Consequently, Consumers are not able to earn Satoshis.
 Once they become verified, they become a Publisher and hence may start earning Satoshis.
 Synonym for Consumer is Reader.
 ### 2 Publisher